 Similarly, getting enough omega-6 has been linked with a lower risk of heart disease and fewer heart attacks.

-Another argument against focusing on the omega-3 to 6 ratios is that you could still be deficient in omega-3 and omega-6 while achieving a ratio of 4:1.
+Another argument against focusing on the omega-6 to 3 ratios is that you could still be deficient in omega-3 and omega-6 while achieving a normal or healthy ratio.

 Most people consume enough omega-6 but not enough omega-3.
-So, many scientific bodies advise increasing your omega-3 intake to the recommended levels rather than reducing your omega-6 intake or focusing on omega-3 to 6 ratios.
+So, many scientific bodies advise increasing your omega-3 intake to the recommended levels rather than reducing your omega-6 intake or focusing on omega-6 to 3 ratios.

 How much omega-3 should you eat a day?